danielfett/draft-dpop/main.md

 ## The DPoP HTTP Header

-A DPoP proof is included in an HTTP request using the following message header field.
+A DPoP proof is included in an HTTP request using the following request header field.

 `DPoP`
 :   A JWT that adheres to the structure and syntax of (#DPoP-Proof-Syntax).